Newex/SolidNetsEasyClient/README.md

 # Features
 Use the client to make and manage payments, from the backend.
 Remember that the you still need a frontend for a customer to input payment details.

+# Client

+Using the `NexiClient` you must ensure that the http client is not used in a singleton.
+See the guidelines here: https://learn.microsoft.com/en-us/dotnet/fundamentals/networking/http/httpclient-guidelines

+The ASP.NET Core will use the `HttpClient` and dispose it after use, but the `HttpMessageHandler` will be reused depending on their lifetimes.

+The pooling ensures that port and socket exhaustion is limited.
+The lifetime restriction ensures that new DNS changes can be updated.

+There is only 1 client with 4 typed interfaces.

+- `IPaymentClient` - handles the checkout, and payment.
+- `IChargeClient` - handles the charge and refund of a payment.
+- `ISubscriptionClient` - handles the subscriptions, bulk charging and bulk verification.
+- `IUnscheduledSubscriptionClient` - handles unscheduled subscriptions, bulk charging and bulk verification of cards.

 # Roadmap
 - [x] Handle payments, subscriptions and webhooks in a type safe and easy to use way.